 This region is just an hour and a half drive north of Adelaide, not much further north than its better known neighbour the Barossa valley.

-There are many accommodation options including hotels, motels and quite a few restored cottages in the villages and vineyards around Clare.
+There are many accommodation options including quite a few restored cottages in the villages and vineyards around Clare.

-You can try the Wine Country Hotels booking service to help you find some great deals for staying in Clare.
+Use the search box to help you find some great deals for staying in Clare.